IBM/agile-service-manager-gis-map-plugin/README.md

 LONG_PROPS: longitude,long
 LAT_PROPS: latitude,lat
 ```

+## Contributing and raising issues

+If you wish to contribute to the project or have any issues or questions please read [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Building & Running
 The app can be run directly with Node.js or a Docker image can be built and run using docker-compose.